About this site

 There are many information sites out there about delicious food and gourmet food, but we wanted to "publish the authentic recipes of top chefs that we want to pass on to the future, so that you can enjoy the chefs' flavors in the comfort of your own home."
 With this in mind, we started by having our three starter chefs teach us everything from recipes to how to make the seasonings used in the recipes, how to select ingredients, and how to prepare the ingredients

-Now, as we mark the 13th year since the original release, the editorial department
+As we approach the 13th anniversary of the initial release, the editorial team

-has begun reorganizing the recipes, measuring each dish in the recipes that were shared with us, and recreating them in our kitchen office.
+has begun by reorganizing the recipes, measuring each dish from the provided recipes, and attempting to recreate them in our kitchen office.

 I hope you can experience this joy through our epi recipes